republik/charts-data/README.md

 # Charts Data

-Data wrangling scripts for articles
+Data wrangling scripts for articles.

-This repo uses [arquero](https://uwdata.github.io/arquero/), with which we can transform data efficiently, similar to what's possible in R, but using JavaScript instead.
+This repo uses [arquero](https://uwdata.github.io/arquero/), which can transform data efficiently, similar to what's possible in R, but using JavaScript instead.

+To get an overview of how to do common data transformation tasks with it, check out the [Tidy Data in JavaScript](https://observablehq.com/@uwdata/tidy-data-in-javascript?collection=@uwdata/arquero) guide.

 ## Structure